magkai/CONQUER/README.md

     python3 -m venv ENV_conquer
     source ENV_conquer/bin/activate
+    pip install --upgrade pip
     pip install -r requirements.txt

 Data
 ------
-The benchmark, all required intermediate data and our main results can be downloaded from here (unzip and put it in the root folder of the cloned github repo, around 11 GB required): https://conquer.mpi-inf.mpg.de/static/data.zip
+The benchmark, all required intermediate data and our main results can be downloaded from here (unzip and put it in the root folder of the cloned github repo; total data size around 20 GB): https://conquer.mpi-inf.mpg.de/static/data.zip